Abesuden/C-minus/README.md

 #### *Body*

-The body of any function maintains the same rules as found througout this documentation.
+The body of any function maintains the same rules as found throughout this documentation.
 However, keep in mind that scope does play a role here.
-So if a function has not been defined above, then the current function cannot reference it and there will be an error.
+So, if a function has not been defined above, then the current function cannot reference it and there will be an error.
 For example, this is acceptable:

 ```
 int funOne (int x) {